 You can adjust the monthly premium of your policy by adjusting the deductible, reimbursement, and benefit limit.
 For example, if the monthly premium of your quote is too high, you can lower it by choosing a higher deductible or a lower annual payout limit.

 Although your monthly premium will vary greatly based on the age of your pet and your location—as well as the other factors—here’s one sample case to give you an idea of rates.

-A three-year-old male Huskie from Illinois covered by a policy with a $250 deductible, a 90% reimbursement rate, and a $900 annual limit would cost $25.98 per month for accident, injuries, and illness (Essential plan) coverage.
+A three-year-old male Huskie from Illinois covered by a policy with a $500 deductible, an 80% reimbursement rate, and a $10,000 annual limit would cost $45.36 per month for accident, injuries, and illness (Essential plan) coverage.
 For the accident-only plan, these same characteristics would cost $19.96 per month.

 As mentioned, Prudent Pet offers pet parents the ability to customize their policy to ensure they find a budget that fits their needs.
 To deliver on this offer, the company offers different levels of coverage.
 Below, you can find the options available for each part of the policy.